-In a recent survey of small businesses owners, only 13% of respondents believed themselves to be susceptible to a disaster resulting in data loss.
-That means 87% of small businesses believe their IT infrastructure has multiple redundancies –doubtful.
-No business is immune to disasters of every kind; therefore, every company needs a comprehensive disaster plan.
+In a recent survey of small businesses owners, only 13% of respondents thought they could be hit by a disaster resulting in data loss.
+That means 87% of small businesses believe their IT infrastructure has multiple redundancies, or just that nothing bad will ever happen.

-It’s good to be confident in your IT infrastructure, it’s dumb to be overconfident about your company’s ability to recover from a disaster.
-65% of small business owners think that if they were to suffer a disaster that put them out of commission for a day, the total loss to the business would be less than $500.
-The reality of disasters is that 40% of small businesses hit will sustain losses that will prevent them from ever reopening.
+65% of small business owners think that a disaster that put them out of commission for a day would cost less than $500.
+The reality is that 40% of small businesses will never reopen.

-You will want to make sure all emergency contact numbers are written down and kept in a safe place that is easily accessible to personnel that requires access.
-This list must include the emergency contact information for every employee, along with instructions about what they should do in the event of each kind of disaster.
-You will want to make sure this emergency contact list is updated on a regular basis, and you will also want to have several copies offsite in case the companies building is completely compromised and inaccessible
+Keep a hard copy of all emergency contact numbers in a safe place that is easily accessible to personnel who require access.
+Include the emergency contact information for every employee, along with instructions about what they should do in the event of each kind of disaster.
+Update this emergency contact list on a regular basis.
+Keep several copies offsite in case the building is destroyed or inaccessible.

-It’s easy to replace desks, chairs, and even computers (that’s why you have insurance), but it’s very difficult to rebuild data that’s not backed up and has been lost.
+Insurance will replace desks, chairs, and even computers, but it can’t rebuild data that’s not backed up.
 Think about the time it would take to rebuild all the content and information in your databases.
-This is why so many businesses close after a disaster because they need this information to operate efficiently, and doing the work to gather the needed information from scratch is too expensive and time consuming.
-In a recent survey, 81% of small businesses were correct when they identified data as their most valuable company asset.
+Many businesses close after a disaster because it’s just plain cost-prohibitive.
+In a recent survey, 81% of small businesses identified data as their most valuable company asset.

-Quikteks can assist you with your business continuity and disaster recovery plans by providing you with a business continuity and disaster recovery (BCDR) solution that will automatically backup your data to a secure offsite datacenter, just in case something ever happens to your company’s physical location.
-Our BCDR solutions also have the ability to recover your data, making your entire network available to you as soon as you power on the computers at your temporary location.
-If you would like to be prepared for any disaster with a BCDR solution, or if would like assistance in putting together a business continuity plan, then call Quikteks at PHONENUMBER.
+At Quikteks, our business continuity and disaster recovery (BCDR) solution automatically backs up your data to a secure offsite data center.
+Our BCDR solutions recover your data, making your entire network available to you as soon as you power on the computers at your temporary location.